jpvajda/authy2fa-app/README.md

 ![Authy](https://raw.githubusercontent.com/AuthySE/Authy-demo/master/authy-logo.png)

-# Authy Demo Site - 2FA and Phone Verification
+# Twilio Account Security Quickstart - Two-Factor Authentication and Phone Verification

-A simple NodeJS and AngularJS implementation of a website that uses Authy to protect all assets within a folder.
-Additionally, we have a simple Phone Verification demo website.
+A simple NodeJS and AngularJS implementation of a website that uses Twilio Account Security services to protect all assets within a folder.
+Additionally, it shows a Phone Verification implementation.

+It uses four channels for delivery, SMS, Voice, Soft Tokens, and Push Notifications.
+You should have the [Authy App](https://authy.com/download/) installed to try Soft Token and Push Notification support.

-This app uses MongoDB as a data store.
-You may have to install that as well and make sure it is up and running.
+This app uses [MongoDB](https://www.mongodb.com/) as a data store.
+You will have to install MongoDB as well and make sure it is running.

-#### 2FA Demo
+#### Two-Factor Authentication Demo
-- URL path "/protected" is protected with both user session and Authy 2FA
+- URL path "/protected" is protected with both user session and Twilio Two-Factor Authentication
-- Authy OneCode (SMS and Voice)
+- One Time Passwords (SMS and Voice)
-- Authy SoftTokens
+- SoftTokens
-- Authy OneTouch (via polling)
+- Push Notifications (via polling)

 #### Phone Verification
 - Phone Verification